sct/overseerr/docs/getting-started/installation.md

 Please refer to the [docker for windows documentation](https://docs.docker.com/docker-for-windows/) for installation.

 {% hint style="warning" %}
-**Warning: WSL2 will need to be installed to prevent DB corruption!
+**WSL2 will need to be installed to prevent DB corruption!
 Please see** [**Docker Desktop WSL 2 backend**](https://docs.docker.com/docker-for-windows/wsl/) **on how to enable WSL2.
 The command below will only work with WSL2 installed!
 Details below.**
 {% endhint %}

 ```bash
 docker run -d -e LOG_LEVEL=info -e TZ=Asia/Tokyo -p 5055:5055 -v "/your/path/here:/app/config" --restart unless-stopped sctx/overseerr
 ```

-_Detail: Docker on Windows works differently than it does on Linux; it uses a VM to run a stripped-down Linux and then runs docker within that.
+_Docker on Windows works differently than it does on Linux; it uses a VM to run a stripped-down Linux and then runs docker within that.
 The volume mounts are exposed to the docker in this VM via SMB mounts.
 While this is fine for media, it is unacceptable for the `/app/config` directory because SMB does not support file locking.
 This will eventually corrupt your database which can lead to slow behavior and crashes.
 If you must run in docker on Windows, you should put the `/app/config` directory mount inside the VM and not on the Windows host.
 It's worth noting that this warning also extends to other containers which use SQLite databases._

 ## ArchLinux \(Third party\)